Mental health services for employers

 Employee engagement

 While investing in mental health interventions has upfront costs, these are outweighed by long-term savings.
 Businesses that proactively manage workplace mental health see a reduction in recruitment costs and indirect costs associated with lost productivity.
-Offering robust support for mental health can help attract top talent and build a positive employer brand.
+Robust mental health support also helps attract attract top talent and strengthens your employer brand.

 Sickness